scummvm/scummvm/doc/docportal/using_scummvm/game_settings.rst

-**Music driver**
+**Music device**
 	The method ScummVM uses to output MIDI music.

-For more details, see the section on music drivers.
+	*music_driver* (string)

 **AdLib Emulator**
 	The emulator used by ScummVM to generate the music when the AdLib music driver is selected.
-Two emulators are currently available: MAME OPL emulator was the emulator that was used up to version 0.13.1, and the DOSBox OPL emulator has been added but is still experimental.

-**Output rate**
-	The sample rate at which ScummVM plays sounds, including music if using an emulation music driver such as the AdLib music driver.
+	*opl_driver* (string)

 **Text and Speech**
-	For games with digitized speech, setting allows the user to decide whether to play the game with speech and without any subtitles, or with subtitles displaying the words spoken in the digitized speech but not the speech, or with both.
+	For games with digitized speech, this setting allows the user to decide whether to play the game with speech and without any subtitles, or with subtitles displaying the words spoken in the digitized speech but without the speech, or with both.

+	*speech_mute* (boolean)

+	*subtitles* (boolean)

 **Subtitle speed**
-	Adjusts the length of time that the subtitles are displayed on screen: the lower the speed is set, the longer the subtitles are displayed.
+	Adjusts the length of time that the subtitles are displayed on screen.
+The lower the speed is set, the longer the subtitles are displayed.

+	*talkspeed* (number)

 ,,,,,,